xuchengpeng/elpa-mirror/melpa/timeout-readme.txt

-timeout is a small elisp library that provides higher order functions to throttle or debounce elisp functions.
-This is useful for corraling over-eager code that:
+timeout is a small Elisp library that provides higher order functions to throttle or debounce Elisp functions.
+This is useful for corralling over-eager code that:
 (i) is slow and blocks Emacs, and
 (ii) does not provide customization options to limit how often it runs,